BuildTheEarth/BuildTeamTools/README.md

 <!-- INSTALLATION -->
 ## Installation
-💻 Requirements: A server with Minecaft Version 1.12.</br>
+💻 Requirements: A Minecraft Server with version 1.12.2</br>

 To install the plugin just drag it into the **/plugins** folder, restart the server and you are done.</br>